otter-lights/COMP-2406/README.md

 COMP-2406 Project Check In
 R Routly (101183371), Z Ali (101186150)

-Other Documentation can be found in this folder under the names DataModel.pdf and RESTfulOutline.pdf
+Other documentation can be found in this folder under the names DataModel.pdf (data model) and RESTfulOutline.pdf (RESTful API outline).

 Running the server
 - open a command line and navigate to the directory of the project